cmudig/cmudig.github.io/_courses/2019-spring-ds-vis.md

 If you have questions about this or your coursework, please let me know.
 Thank you, and have a great semester.

-(Some of this helpful content was borrowed from Prof. Jeff Bigham’s [Human-AI Interaction Course](http://www.humanaiclass.org/))
+(Some of this helpful content was borrowed from Prof. Jeff Bigham's [Human-AI Interaction Course](http://www.humanaiclass.org/))